AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/marketing-channels/c-rules.md

 ### Paid Search {#paid-search}

 Paid search is a word or phrase that you pay a search engine for placement in search results.
 This channel is typically defined based on query string parameter (see Display channel example) or paid search detection rules.
-The decision depends on the marketing channel detail that you would like to record.

 #### Paid search detection